Kiandr/iOSExamples/ExampleappusingPhotosframework/README.md

 # Example app using Photos framework

-A basic Photos-like app which introduces the Photos framework.
+A basic Photos-like app to demonstrate the Photos framework.

-- List albums, folders and moments
-- Display the contents of the moments, or a single album
-- Display the content of a single photo or video (and allow playback in the case of a video)
+- Lists albums and built-in collections (Recently Added, Favorites, etc)
+- Displays assets (all photos or those from a collection) in a thumbnail grid
+- Displays a single photo, video, or Live Photo asset
-- Allow the following actions:
+- Allows the following actions:
-    * simple single-click edit of a photo
+    * simple edit with canned filters (for still photos, Live Photos, and videos)
     * creating an album and adding assets to it
-    * re-ordering of assets in an album
     * removing assets from an album
     * deleting assets and albums
-    * (un)hiding an asset from moments
     * favoriting an asset

 ## Build Requirements

-Xcode 7.1 and iOS 9.1 SDK or later
+Xcode 8.0 (iOS 10.0 / tvOS 10.0 SDK) or later

 ## Runtime Requirements

-iOS 9.1 or later
+iOS 10.0, tvOS 10.0, or later

-Copyright (C) 2015 Apple Inc. All rights reserved.
+Copyright (C) 2016 Apple Inc. All rights reserved.